marist-asc/dhcourse/digital_project_design/week4-5_finding_data_and_ethics/week4_finding_data/readme.md

 ### Week 4 - Finding Data

-In this week, students will learn where from and how to collect information for their digital humanities projects.
+This week, students will learn places to find information suitable for a digital humanitie project and how to collect it.
 First the students will read about what constitutes "Humanities Data" and the complexities of creating such data.
-Then students will be exposed to ways of collecting information with an emphasis of learning to gather data from the web and social media.
+Then students will be exposed to ways of collecting information with an emphasis on learning to gather data from the web and social media.